bradwestness/bradwestness.github.io/_posts/2018-03-12-the-gravity-well.md

 You know who doesn't spend all day wondering when the next time they can get a drink will come?
 People who don't drink.

-THe problem came on my wedding anniversary, when I convinced myself that it would be fine to have a glass of wine or two -- it was a special occasion, after all!
-But the result was what you might expect; by putting my quarter back down that chute, the process had begun until about a year and a half later when the bottom fell out again, after several weeks of getting blackout drink three or four nights a week.
+The problem came on my wedding anniversary, when I convinced myself that it would be fine to have a glass of wine or two -- it was a special occasion, after all!
+But the result was what you might expect; by putting my quarter back down that chute, I had given myself permission to drink again, and the process had begun until about a year and a half later when the bottom fell out again, after several weeks of getting blackout drink three or four nights a week.

 The mistake I'd made in the past was that I kept these issues private.
 My wife and one close friend were the only people who ever knew about it in the past.
 That meant that when I decided I had the problem "under control"